PolinaSavelyeva/ImageProcessing/docsSrc/How_Tos/Doing_A_Thing.md

 ```

 Next, define new values for filter and rotation functions.
-This action is necessary because of compiling [kernel function](#gpu-processing-kernels) once:
+This action is necessary because of compiling [kernel function](https://polinasavelyeva.github.io/ImageProcessing/How_Tos/Doing_A_Thing.html#GPU-processing-kernels) once:

 ```fsharp
 let applyFilterGPU = applyFilter clContext 64
 let rotateGPU = rotate clContext 64
 ```

-And the final function:
+Create new function which sequentially applies blur filter and clockwise rotation to images and saves the result:

 ```fsharp
 let applyCustomFilterOnGPU (image: MyImage) (pathToSave : string) =